-In addition, the department chair will arrange for a peer evaluation of the faculty member's teaching during the mid-tenure year before the mid-tenure review begins (the mid-tenure review occurs at the beginning of the candidate's third year on the tenure-track cycle).
-The written report of the peer evaluation will be in the faculty member's case on Interfolio.
+In addition, the department chair will arrange for a peer evaluation of the candidate's teaching during the mid-tenure year before the mid-tenure review begins (the mid-tenure review occurs at the mid-way of the candidate's third year on the tenure-track cycle).
+The written report of the peer evaluation should be in the candidate's case on Interfolio.

-The faculty member's department chair and other department chairs will evaluate the dossier.
-Each department chair will evaluate the dossier and submit a written report to interfolio@pace.edu to be uploaded for the faculty member's department chair to review.
-The faculty member's department chair will prepare a written consensus report outlining the candidate's strengths and weaknesses in teaching, research and service and discussing any additional steps the candidate should take to enhance his/her prospects for achieving tenure.
-The department chair will meet with the faculty member in person/online in order to discuss the report and answer any questions the candidate may have.
+The candidate's department chair will review and evaluate the dossier.
+Each Lubin department chair, that is not the chair of the candidate, will review the dossier and submit a "reviewed-no notes" email or "reviewed-with notes" (and add comments) email to interfolio@pace.edu.
+This will be upload to the case and shared with the candidate's department chair for review.
+This will not be shared with the candidate.
+In addition, a department may establish a mid-tenure review committee.
+This committee will provide a written report to interfolio@pace.edu to be uploaded for the candidate's department chair to review.
+The candidate's department chair will prepare a written report outlining the candidate's strengths and weaknesses in teaching, research and service and discussing any additional steps the candidate should take to enhance his/her prospects for achieving tenure.
+The department chair will meet with the candidate in person/online in order to discuss the report and answer any questions the candidate may have.

 Copies of the department chair's report should be sent to the dean, providing the opportunity for the dean to review and comment if needed.
-Following that, the department chair's report should be shared with the faculty member.
+Following that, the department chair's report should be shared with the candidate.

-In the event that the mid-tenure evaluation identifies problems that, in the opinion of the department chair and/or dean, will make the attainment of tenure highly unlikely, the chair is responsible for advising the faculty member so that a termination timetable can be arranged consistent with the University's Faculty Handbook.
+In the event that the mid-tenure evaluation identifies problems that, in the opinion of the department chair and/or dean, will make the attainment of tenure highly unlikely, the chair is responsible for advising the candidate so that a termination timetable can be arranged consistent with the University's Faculty Handbook.